maxim-saplin/cpdt2/NOTES.md

 	- LLM agents working coherently on ever going horizon/scope - it's happening, Kiro can work on a series of qued tasks for tens of minutes, maybe could stay on for 1h was it in dev containers and with all CLI commands it issued automatically executed (this time some commands required manual confirmation)
 		○ Part of success in extended work is Kiro's harness > the way it breaks down longer horizon tasks, executing them independently, no need to contain longer context
 	- High level languages turning into assembly?
 I can barely follow what Rust toolchain is used for e.g. running tests or cross-compiling… Do I need to?
+	- Although my experience is more vibe coding (barely looking into the code) I still don't see how I could guide the agents without knowing what to ask and how stuff works > i.e. I don’t see a non-tech person implementing the app
+    - The risk of losing connecting to code base and being dependent on AI to maintain grows significantly > previosuly LLM based AI assistant often failed to change the verbnosity and nonsense code they created > at this point I am lost in the code base and can't say if it is maintainable or not

 Code stats:
 ```